Dealman/Marlin_LCD_Screen_Editor/README.md

 I want to make it very clear that this is not an official Marlin Firmware software.
 It is not in any way, shape or form supported nor endorsed by Marlin Firmware.

 # Marlin LCD Screen Editor
 This is a software to aid in the designing of custom bootscreens and perhaps in the future also statusscreens for [Marlin](https://github.com/MarlinFirmware/Marlin).
-It is a rather early proof of concept, so a bunch of features are still missing or not yet implemented.
+It is a rather early proof of concept, so a bunch of features are still missing or not yet fully implemented.

 # Current Features
 Currently only supports the default Ender 3 LCD which is 88x58 pixels.
 It should be rather trivial to implement support for other screens, though.